Forecasting

 2. Scenario Forecasts (Scenario Analysis)

-All of two forecasts are conditional forecasts, because they are based on information in data.
+Both forecasts are conditional forecasts, because they are based on information in the data.
 The difference is that the scenario forecast assumes additional scenarios that describe future paths of some variables.

 Baseline forecasts and scenario forecasts can be represented either as the posterior distribution of predicted objects or as the posterior distribution of conditional expectations of predicted objects.
 To summarize: